Find me on Facebook, Twitter, Pinterest, Amazon Author Page, Smashwords Author Page, Google +, and Linked In.

 I am thrilled to announce that "Lady Gwendolyn" a historical novel is available in ebook form at Smashwords,Nook, and Kindle.
 Paperback and hardcover are available through this website.

-For those new to the site, you are invited to step into the worlds Magnolia Belle has created in her two series of novels, as well as in her 'stand-alone' books (stories that aren't part of a series) and meet the people who live there.
-Before too many chapters roll by, you will no longer be reading - you will become one of the people who makes their way through one adventure after another, sitting in the band tour bus, or galloping alongside the Kiowa raiding party.
+For those new to the site, you are invited to step into the worlds Magnolia Belle has created in her series, as well as in her 'stand-alone' books (stories that aren't part of a series) and meet the people who live there.
+Before too many chapters roll by, you will no longer be reading - you will become one of the people who makes their way through one adventure after another.

 We are excited to show off our website, which gives Magnolia Belle's readers the opportunity to buy her novels directly from us, complete with her autograph.
 Take a moment to look the site over and, if you like what you see, please set up an account with us.
 We'll be happy to notify you of her upcoming bookfairs, readings and newest releases.